Judicial Outreach Mentoring Scheme

 Related content

 There are a number of videos on this page, which will give the viewers a better understanding of the relationship that exists between a mentor and a mentee.
-The Judicial Mentoring scheme helps build confidence for newly appointed judges.
-Judge Head-Rapson & Judge Hammond discuss how they first became involved in the Judicial Mentoring Scheme, […]
+The Judicial Outreach Mentoring scheme helps build confidence for newly appointed judges.
+Judge Head-Rapson & Judge Hammond discuss how they first became involved in the Judicial Outreach […]